 School of Science and Mathematics

 Welcome to The Citadel’s School of Science and Mathematics!
-The School is comprised of five departments: Biology, Chemistry, Health, Exercise and Sport Science, Mathematics and Computer Science, and Physics.
+The School is comprised of six departments: Biology, Chemistry, Health, Exercise and Sport Science, Mathematics and Computer Science, Nursing and Physics.
 There are over 50 tenured/tenure-track faculty within the School and over 420 cadets.
-Together with the Schools of Education and Engineering, we run the STEM Center at The Citadel.

 Our mission includes providing science and mathematics literacy to the whole student body and to the community; preparing highly qualified K-12 teachers; educating the next-generation scientists and mathematicians; and helping develop the workforce for our high-technology industry.